QSL manager: N2HIW

 I hope you like the videos.
 Here are some photos of the antennas, starting with the SteppIR mounted at 110': The 40m monoband is above and the Skyhawk is below.

-This is another photo of the South tower, showing the ring rotors, the 4 Square for 80m, the Skyhawk and the two 10m antennas.
-The 10m stack includes the three lower antennas using a StackMatch.
+This is an older photo of the South tower, showing the ring rotors, the 4 Square for 80m, the Skyhawk and the two 10m antennas.
+The 10m stack has now been relocated on the front tower and is fixed into EU.
+The antennas were replaced with two more Skyhawks and all three are stacked using a StackMatch.
 The small building holds the custom switching necessary to turn all 8 rings with a single controller, terminals for the control wires and the coax switching.
 Keeping this indoors really the weather from affecting the connections.
 We have electricity in the buildings and WiFi.